mrquincle/fbm/README.md

 The `met-indicators` function can be found in [mix-mc.c](mix/mix-mc.c).

 We are considering real values, so `model->type='R'`, see [model.h](util/model.h).
-Basically for MH, the only other option is binary.
-The log probably of an observation (called a "case") given a component is given by `case_prob`.
+In the code I saw that the only other option that is implemented is binary (`B`).
+The log probability of a "case" (observation) given a "target" (component) is given by `case_prob`.
 The term `offsets` is used for the means of the components.
-The current number of selected groups is a global variable `N_active`.
+The current number of selected groups is a global variable `N_active` (which plays a double role of index of the last "table").

 You see that a new component is picked through: